Dzy/stm32h7-lvgl/README.md

-# tseting lvgl with stm32h7
+# testing lvgl with stm32h7